How is it determined who will live in which suite?

 What is the policy for resident’s vacation and time away from the Weinberg Commons?

-Time away with family is something that JFCS supports and encourages.
-However, this must be balanced with the financial needs that JFCS requires to effectively and responsibly run the program.
+Time away with family is something that JFED supports and encourages.
+However, this must be balanced with the financial needs that JFED requires to effectively and responsibly run the program.
 A policy regarding this will be developed and communicated upon acceptance into the Weinberg Commons.

 Who will provide services for the residents with special needs at Weinberg Commons?

-Jewish Family and Children’s Services (JFCS) will be the provider of services for individuals with special needs within the complex, providing 24/7 direct care supports as needed.
-A Director of Residential Services hired by JFCS will oversee the hiring, training and scheduling of the direct support staff as well as all operational and programmatic needs of the program.
-JFCS will be responsible for coordinating a calendar of activities and offering social and educational programs to meet the residents’ needs.
+Jewish Federation of Southern New Jersey (JFED) will be the provider of services for individuals with special needs within the complex, providing 24/7 direct care supports as needed.
+A Director of Residential Services hired by JFED will oversee the hiring, training and scheduling of the direct support staff as well as all operational and programmatic needs of the program.
+JFED will be responsible for coordinating a calendar of activities and offering social and educational programs to meet the residents’ needs.

 What is the physical model of the Weinberg Commons?

-In total there will be 8 special needs suites in Weinberg Commons once the second phase is complete (4 quads within each of two phases: Phase 1 and 2).
+In total there are 8 special needs suites in Weinberg Commons (4 quads within each of building).
 These suites are self-contained, connecting 4 individual apartments with a larger communal living area, kitchen and bath.
 It is important to note that each apartment also has its own living area, bedroom, kitchen and bath combining the independence and privacy of their own apartment with the communal/social needs of peers nearby.
 This model offers an opportunity for shared supports.